rsnpj/notes-site/notes/Year_1/Algorithms_and_Data_Structures/Part_3/Networks.md

 If clean in upper part: all 0s

 **Lemma**:
-If the imput to a half-cleaner is a bitonic 0-1 sequence, then for
+If the input to a half-cleaner is a bitonic 0-1 sequence, then for
 output:

 -   Both top and bottom half are bitonic